choderalab/qmlify/README.md

 aggregated_work_dictionary, concatenated_work_dictionary = fully_aggregate_work_dict(work_pair_dictionary) #process the pair dictionary into something that is easier to analyze np.savez('work_dictionaries.npz', aggregated_work_dictionary, concatenated_work_dictionary) #save into a compressed file
 ```
-.
-Once the `work_dictionary.npz` is generated, can check out `experiments/free_energy_corrections.ipynb`, which demonstrates how to query the work dictionary, calculate BAR free energy estimates, plot the work distributions per ligand, per phase, and perform MM-to-MM/ML free energy corrections (with plots).
+.See the function documentation for `kwargs` in `qmlify.analysis` for a more complete description.
+Once the `work_dictionary.npz` is generated, see `experiments/free_energy_corrections.ipynb`, which demonstrates how to query the work dictionary, calculate BAR free energy estimates, plot the work distributions per ligand, per phase, and perform MM-to-MM/ML free energy corrections (with plots).

 ## Copyright